-You can safely keep hot, cooked food warm in your microwave oven for up to 60 minutes.
+You can keep hot, cooked food warm in your microwave oven.
 You can use WARM HOLD by itself, or to automatically follow a cooking cycle.

-- WARM HOLD operates for up to 60 minutes. - Opening the oven door cancels WARM HOLD.
-Close the door and touch WARM HOLD, then touch START/ENTER if additional WARM HOLD time is desired. - Food cooked covered should be covered during WARM HOLD. - Pastry items (pies, turnovers, etc.) should be uncovered during WARM HOLD. - Complete meals kept warm on a dinner plate should be covered during WARM HOLD. - Do not use more than 1 complete WARM HOLD cycle (about 60 minutes).
+- Opening the oven door cancels WARM HOLD.
+Close the door and touch WARM HOLD, then touch START/ENTER if additional WARM HOLD time is desired. - Food cooked covered should be covered during WARM HOLD. - Pastry items (pies, turnovers, etc.) should be uncovered during WARM HOLD. - Complete meals kept warm on a dinner plate should be covered during WARM HOLD. - Do not use more than 1 complete WARM HOLD cycle.
 The quality of some foods will suffer with extended time.

-Put hot, cooked food in the oven and close the door.
+1. Put hot, cooked food in the oven and close the door.

-2. Touch warm hold.
+2. Touch WARM HOLD.